This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 325°F. Line two baking sheets with parchment paper.
+• Preheat oven to 325°F and line two baking sheets with parchment paper.

-• Roll dough into 1 inch balls and place 1 inch apart on prepared baking sheets.
+• Roll dough into 1-inch balls and place on baking sheets.

-• Roll in edible glitter mixed with confectioner’s sugar.
+• Roll in confectioner’s sugar mixed with red sanding sugar.

 Notes